aerogear/offix/docs/ref-advanced.md

 # Offix Cookbook

-This section contains multiple tips and trics for working with Offix.
+This section contains multiple tips and tricks for working with Offix.

 ## Implementing Custom Network Status checks